AmreetaSengupta/Ring_Buffer/README.md

 # Ring_Buffer

- Contains the code for implementation of ring/circular buffer
+ Contains the code for implementation of ring/circular buffer.

  --> ring.c : Contains the code for insertion , deletion and count of elements in the buffer.